-The Pixel Addressing feature controls the number of pixels that are read from the ROI.
+Pixel Addressing controls the number of pixels that are read from the ROI.

-Pixel Addressing is controlled by two parameters – a Pixel Addressing mode and a value.
-The mode of Pixel Addressing can be decimation (0), averaging (1), binning (2) or resampling (3).
-The Pixel Addressing value ranges from 1 to 6.
-Not all Pixel Addressing values are supported on all cameras.
+Pixel Addressing is controlled by two parameters – mode and value.
+Pixel Addressing Modes include decimation (0), averaging (1), binning (2) or resampling (3).
+And values range from 1 to 6.
+Note: Not all Pixel Addressing modes or values are supported on all cameras.

-With a Pixel Addressing value of 1, the Pixel Addressing mode has no effect and all pixels in the ROI will be returned.
+A Pixel Addressing value of 1 (eg. 1x1) has no effect and all pixels in the ROI will be returned.
 For Pixel Addressing values greater than 1, the number of pixels will be reduced by the square of the value.
-A Pixel Addressing value of 2 results in 1/4 of the pixels; a value of 3 results in 1/9 of the pixels; a value of 4 results in 1/16 of the pixels; a value of 6 results in 1/36 of the pixels.
+A Pixel Addressing value of 2x2 results in a resolution of 1/4 of the pixels; a value of 3x3 results in 1/9 of the pixels; a value of 4x4 results in 1/16 of the pixels; a value of 6x6 results in 1/36 of the pixels.

-The Pixel Addressing mode determines how the number of pixels is reduced.
-The decimation mode will skip all the pixels in the block except for the first group of four.
-At the highest Pixel Addressing value of 6, a 12 x 12 block of pixels is reduced to 2 x 2.
-At this level of reduction detail in the scene can be lost and color artifacts introduced on a color sensor.
+Pixel Addressing modes determine how the number of pixels are reduced.
+The decimation mode will skip all the pixels in the block, except for the first group of four.
+With a Pixel Addressing value of 6, each 12 x 12 block of pixels will be reduced to 2 x 2.
+At this level of reduction, detail in the scene can be lost, and color artifacts may be introduced on a color sensor.

-In decimation mode, the Pixel Addressing values produce the following results:
+When using decimation, the Pixel Addressing values will produce the following results:

 Pixel Addressing value of 2